 The kerb opening to your lot installed by the Council to allow vehicle access to the property.
 It is important to check the location of your layback when siting your new home.

-When building a new home, we are required to comply with building regulations which is stipulated by the Victorian Building Authority (VBA).
-This states requirements for things such as
+Each state will vary, when building a new home, we are required to comply with building regulations which is stipulated by the relevant authority in your state.

-setbacks requirements from front and side boundaries building height above natural round level requirements overlooking/overshadowing requirements.
+• Siting - setbacks requirements from front and side boundaries building height above natural round level requirements overlooking/overshadowing requirements.

 • Bushfire requirements